Weekend Weave Workshops

 Due to the ongoing crises I have cancelled/postponed the March and April classes.
 I have been in touch with students who have signed up and offered them either a full refund or to reschedule for later in the year.
 I will be monitoring the situation and may have to delay further classes as these events unfold.
 The PickOne evening classes have also been put on pause for the time being.

 This is a tricky time for many makers and artists as they have seen their incomes either greatly reduced or as more commonly happening vanish.
 If you are thinking of booking but unsure about a date, can I suggest a gift voucher which can be exchanged for a date later this year or for a date in 2021.
 If you would like to book onto the ever popular evening class I can add you to a waiting list and a payment up front would guarantee a place when one comes available.
-These payment's for future classes/workshops would help to smooth the curve as I face this uncertain financial times.
+These payment's for future classes/workshops would help to smooth the financial curve over the next few months.
 If this is something that appeals please get in touch using the application form below or contacting me via email@example.com

 Thank you ....